keithledgerwood/WICLab-guide/003-bamboohr.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/image003.png "image_tooltip")

 7. In the Sign On Methods section of the Sign-On Options panel, select **Secure Web Authentification** as a sign-on option.
-If you select SAML 2.0, click **View Setup Instructions** and follow the instructions.
+If you select SAML 2.0, click **View Setup Instructions** and follow the instructions.\
+You do not need to configure this parameter, as we will be mainly sourcing users from BambooHR, not logging to BambooHR using SSO.

 # Enable integration and provisioning